gettecr/txttolatex/README.md

 Download files into the directory of your choice

-Open txttolatex.py and substitute input and output file names.
+Open txttolatex.py and substitute input and output file path.

 ### Running
-Replace these with your file names
+Replace these with the path to your file
 ```
 datafile = "./test.txt"
 outputfile = "./latexout.txt"